aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 }
 ```

 The key thing to review in this new Plugin Setup contract is its `prepareUpdate()` function.
 The function only contains a condition checking from which build number the update is transitioning to build `2`.
 Here, it is the build number `1` as this is the only update path we support.
-Inside, we decode the `address _account` input argument provided with `bytes _date` and pass it to the `initializeFromBuild1` function taking care of intializing the storage that was added in this build.
+Inside, we decode the `address _account` input argument provided with `bytes _date` and pass it to the `initializeFromBuild1` function taking care of initializing the storage that was added in this build.

 ### 3. Future builds